|

 been attacked, they would have been a very fierce enemy for the Mau Mau.
 In the

-photo included you see the gate in the barbed wire fence around the school.
+photo below you see the gate in the barbed wire fence around the school.
 There

 were also bright night lights, and a swath of bamboo pointed punji sticks was